 Truth as Unconcealment

 Here in chapter six ‘You’re Wrong About Everything (But So Am I)’, a conception of truth is touched on that is reminiscent of, without the depth and breath however, the phenomenological notion of truth as being historically and culturally situated, that is to be unveiled in a journey of unconcealment, by way of phenomenological interpretation and hermeneutic circulation, that one of the most influential philosophers, Martin Heidegger, of the 20th-century unveils in his magnum opus, Being and Time.
-One is most aware of truth in the propositional nature in form of ‘the sky is blue’ and ‘one does not make two’.
-There is another notion of truth that is equally embedded and significant in life, that one is most familiar with, yet its concealedness renders it of a philosophical distant.
+One is most aware of truth in the propositional nature in form of ‘the sky is blue’ and ‘one does not make two’, that is the prominent notion of truth ever since Aristotle noted substance apart from predicate, and affirmed the subjectity of the former.
+There is another notion of truth that is equally embedded and significant in life, that one is most familiar with, yet its concealedness renders it of a philosophical distance.
 Take the statue of David by Michelangelo for example.
 It is without doubt a block of marble, it is at the same time an attestation to the artistic advancement of the High Renaissance and to the historical Christian influence in the Western culture.
 These facts are truth of the statue of David and are historically and culturally situated, yet they are not truth in the propositional sense.
 Truth in this notion resides in the journey in which the meaning of the statue of David is unveiled by ways of phenomenological interpretation and hermeneutic circulation in the time to come.

 Being Wrong has a Downside